 - 1 teaspoon sugar

-- 1 ounces. chicken thigh, cut into bite- size pieces
+- 1 ounce chicken thigh, cut into bite-size pieces

-- Hichimi togarashi (Japanese 7-spice chili powder), optional garnish
+- Optional: Hichimi togarashi (Japanese 7-spice chili powder, for garnish)

 - In a small pot of water, cook frozen udon noodles for 2 minutes.
 Drain well and set aside.